MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-grouping-visuals.md

 ![Screenshot showing nesting groups.](media/desktop-grouping-visuals/grouping-visuals-03.png)

 Within the **Selection** pane, you can also drag and drop individual visuals to include them in a group, remove them from a group, nest a group, or remove a group or individual visual from a nest.
 Simply drag the visual you want to adjust, and place it where you want.
-Layering of visuals, if there's overlap, is determined by their order in the *Layer order* list.
+When you layer visuals, if there's overlap, their order is determined by their order in the *Layer order* list.

 ![Screenshot showing drag and drop groups.](media/desktop-grouping-visuals/grouping-visuals-04.png)